Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: FL Problem Proposed Method

-\paragraph{Challenges of integrating KD in AFL.} While incorporating KD into AFL offers a promising path to mitigating staleness, it introduces several unique challenges arising from the lack of shared data, dynamic teacher models, and non-IID client distributions.
-We summarize three key challenges and our solutions as follows:
+\paragraph{Challenges of integrating KD in AFL.} Integrating KD into AFL is complicated by the absence of shared data at the server, continually changing teacher models, and client heterogeneity.
+We first provide an overview of the main issues and how $\ours$ addresses them.

-\textit{(a) Lack of distillation data.} In standard KD practice, a public or server-accessible dataset is required to mediate the knowledge transfer between the teacher and the student models.
-However, in FL, such data is rarely available due to privacy and communication constraints.
-Unlike some of the prior KD-based FL methods assuming available public data~\citep{itahara2021distillation, 10825769, qin2024knowledgedistillationfederatedlearning}, our method performs \emph{DFKD}.
-The proposed $\kdrevive$ module generates synthetic pseudo-data using both the client’s updated model and the server model, enabling distillation entirely without access to real data.
+\textit{(a) Lack of distillation data.} Standard KD practice requires data to mediate the knowledge transfer between the teacher and the student models.
+In FL, a public or server-accessible dataset is rarely available due to privacy and communication constraints.
+Our $\kdrevive$ module performs data-free KD and synthesizes pseudo-inputs guided jointly by the incoming client model and the current server model, enabling distillation without access to real data.
+Note that $\ours$ only uses standard federated updates as in FedAvg \citep{FedAvg}.
+Generated pseudo-samples do not provide extra information and are simply intermediate computations for extracting knowledge from already-received updates.

-\textit{(b) Dynamic teachers and need for lightweight operations.} In classical KD or DFKD setups, the teacher model is typically a fixed, fully trained oracle.
-In FL, however, client models continually evolve and arrive as partially trained teachers.
-Synthesizing transferable knowledge from such transient teachers is non-trivial.
-Moreover, the distillation process must remain computationally light to avoid turning the server into a bottleneck.
-To address these issues, we adopt a lightweight meta-learning strategy inspired by~\citep{ReptileKD}, maintaining a single generator that evolves throughout training.
-This generator efficiently adapts at each round to the incoming client models and adds produced synthetic samples into a synthetic KD dataset ($\kddata$) which is initially empty in the beginning of the training.
+\textit{(b) Dynamic teachers and need for lightweight operations.} Teacher models in KD or DFKD setups are typically frozen and fully trained oracles.
+In FL, however, client models continually evolve and are only partially trained.
+Transferring knowledge from such transient teachers is non-trivial.
+Moreover, the overhead due to the distillation process must remain computationally light to avoid a new bottleneck.
+We adopt a lightweight meta-learning strategy inspired by~\citet{ReptileKD}, maintaining a single generator that evolves throughout training.
+This generator efficiently adapts at every $\tgen$ round to the incoming client models and synthesizes pseudo-samples to extend the synthetic KD dataset ($\kddata$), initialized empty in the beginning of the training.